I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi-updategpuvirtualaddresscb.md

 <p>If this callback function succeeds, it returns <b xmlns:loc="http://microsoft.com/wdcml/l10n">S_OK</b>.
 Otherwise, it returns an <b xmlns:loc="http://microsoft.com/wdcml/l10n">HRESULT</b> error code.</p>

 ## -remarks
 <p>The virtual address ranges in the update operations are allowed to intersect.
 The operations will be applied in the order they are submitted.</p>

 <p>In a single <b>pfnUpdateVirtualAddressCb</b> call:</p>

-<p>The user mode driver can submit many <b>pfnUpdateGpuVirtualAddressCb</b> calls and operations will be queued behind the rendering fence.
-When the number of queued update operations exceeds 128, the calling thread will be blocked until the pervious operations are processed by the video memory manager.</p>

-<p>The virtual address ranges in the update operations are allowed to intersect.
-The operations will be applied in the order they are submitted.</p>

-<p>In a single <b>pfnUpdateVirtualAddressCb</b> call:</p>